WELCOME To ‘The Barren Island’ aka – (TBI)

 By: Anthony Aquan-Assee

-Taken from Emily Perl Kingsley’s “Welcome to Holland” (1987)
+Emily Perl Kingsley’s “Welcome to Holland” (1987) was used as a resource when writing this.

 I hope this story helps.
 I have used Emily Perl Kingsley’s “Welcome to Holland” (1987) as a guide in writing this.